 Hand-held needles aren’t the sole method of knitting.
 “Arm knitting is a lot like traditional knitting in so many ways.”
 According to Anne Weil, the designer behind Flax & Twine and author of Knitting Without Needles: A Stylish Introduction to Finger and Arm Knitting ($17.49, amazon.com), “the yarn knits the stitches in exactly the same way.”
 It’s a little different since you use your arms as knitting needles and your hands to create new stitches.
 It’s possible to construct a wide range of stitches, including cables, lace, and even intricate stitch patterns with a little ingenuity.”

-- How To Make A Picnic Blanket?
-Step-By-Step Guide
+- How To Make A Blanket That Folds Into A Pillow?
+Ultimate Guide

-- How To Make A Puff Blanket?
-Complete Step-by-Step Guide
+- How To Make A Blanket Nest?
+Complete Guide

 You’ll get bigger results because you’re using your arms to do the work, of course.
 Warmth and style go hand in hand with chunky blankets and sweaters.
 The amount of yarn needed to complete these projects, on the other hand, is somewhat different than what you’d use to knit anything smaller.
 So, how do you calculate the amount of yarn required for this technique?